Elizaaaaa5/pretty-good-toolbox/java-notes.md

     44. `String toUpperCase(Locale locale)` Converts all of the characters in this String to upper case using the rules of the given Locale.
     45. `String trim()` Returns a copy of the string, with leading and trailing whitespace omitted.
     46. `static String valueOf(primitive data type x)` Returns the string representation of the passed data type argument.

+**Array**

+Declaring an array variable, creating an array, and assigning the reference of the array to the variable can be combined in one statement, as shown below −

+`dataType[] arrayRefVar = new dataType[arraySize];`

+alternative way - `dataType[] arrayRefVar = {value0, value1, ..., valuek};`

+Functions:

+1

+`public static int binarySearch(Object[] a, Object key)`

+Searches the specified array of Object ( Byte, Int , double, etc.) for the specified value using the binary search algorithm.
+The array must be sorted prior to making this call.
+This returns index of the search key, if it is contained in the list; otherwise, it returns ( – (insertion point + 1)).

+2

+`public static boolean equals(long[] a, long[] a2)`

+Returns true if the two specified arrays of longs are equal to one another.
+Two arrays are considered equal if both arrays contain the same number of elements, and all corresponding pairs of elements in the two arrays are equal.
+This returns true if the two arrays are equal.
+Same method could be used by all other primitive data types (Byte, short, Int, etc.)

+3

+`public static void fill(int[] a, int val)`

+Assigns the specified int value to each element of the specified array of ints.
+The same method could be used by all other primitive data types (Byte, short, Int, etc.)

+4

+`public static void sort(Object[] a)`

+Sorts the specified array of objects into an ascending order, according to the natural ordering of its elements.
+The same method could be used by all other primitive data types ( Byte, short, Int, etc.)